GeekFunkLabs/squishbox/docs/userguide.rst

 """""""""""""""

 File manager for copying, moving, renaming, deleting files, and running shell commands.
-Able to mount/unmount USB drives and copy directory trees, making it a useful tool for managing files on the SquishBox without a network connection.
+Able to mount/unmount USB drives and copy files, making it a useful tool for managing SquishBox content without a network connection.

+Select files to act upon using the **Choose File(s)..** menu option.
+Canceling file selection chooses the current directory, allowing selection of multiple files or the entire directory tree.

 Shell commands can be entered using encoder input or a keyboard.
 If file(s) are currently selected, they are added as arguments at the end of the command.